ArduPilot/ardupilot_wiki/common/source/docs/common-datagnss-gem1305-rtk.rst

    - Please note that NANO RTK Receiver supports Ardupilot starting from **V3.0**.

 Whether you choose NANO RTK Receiver or GEM1305, you need to confirm in the Satrack software that all RTCM data outputs are disabled and all NMEA outputs are enabled.

+In Rover mode, the output rate must be set to 5Hz.

 Note: NANO RTK Receiver and GEM1305 do not support safety switch, so BRD_SAFETY_DEFLT needs to be set to 0 or a separate safety switch should be connected to the flight controller.